hummus-tea/hummus-tea.github.io/index.markdown

 ### Copy Editing

 A close read of your almost-completed work, focusing on clarity, concision, and correctness.
 I'll catch typos and inconsistencies, tighten up formatting, and polish your prose (or poetry!).
 In the initial consult, we'll talk through the level of editing desired, the project timeline, and rates.
-For longer works, I will generally ask for a few pages from the middle of the work to do a sample edit, which will allow me to give you a more accurate time and budget estimate.
+For longer works, I will ask for a few pages from the middle of the work to do a sample edit, which will allow me to give you a more accurate time and budget estimate.

+### Sensitivity Reading

+A close read of your work (ideally before it's complete!) with an eye to nuanced and respectful depictions of marginalized perspectives.
+I'm Jewish, queer, and a trans man, and can provide insight into lived experience, help flesh out characterizations, and make tropes feel meaningful and new.

 ### Transcription